Phencyclidine: Frequency of use

 PCP began to emerge as a recreational drug in major cities in the US in the 1960s.
 In 1978, People magazine and Mike Wallace of the TV news program 60 Minutes called PCP the country's "number one drug problem".
 Although recreational use of the drug had always been relatively low, it began declining significantly in the 1980s.
 In surveys, the number of high school students admitting to trying PCP at least once fell from 13% in 1979 to less than 3% in 1990.

 Cultural depictions

 Jean-Michel Basquiat depicted two angel dust users in his 1982 painting Dustheads.

 Tsukasa Hojo's 1985 manga City Hunter features a drug, Angel Dust, presumably a reference to PCP's street name.
 The related 2023 animated film, City Hunter: Angel Dust, more directly moved the franchise's angel dust into the realm of fantasy, as it is portrayed as a science fiction nanomachine serum developed by a biotech company to create super-soldiers with a tendency to drive them berserk, side-stepping the real-life PCP.

-In Vivienne Medrano's adult animated musical comedy television series Hazbin Hotel, Angel Dust is an adult film star in Hell and one of the main protagonists, who in Hell took on the name "Angel Dust" as his chosen all-encompassing persona name, and one he uses exclusively in place of his actual name.
-It is intended as multipurpose for both his drag queen persona and his sex-work persona.